graearea/graearea.github.io/mirror-mounts.md

 * 2x 14mm M5 countersunk bolts

 ## What do I need?
-* 2x Spa/Motomec/CBS mirrors (buy the convex ones here: http://www.kitcardirect.co.uk/spa-formula-f1-mirror.html or the motamecs here: https://www.motamec.com/motamec-racing-formula-f1-car-wing-mirror-x2-convex-glass-swivel-mount-black.html )
+* 2x Spa/Motomec/CBS mirrors (buy the convex spa ones [here](http://www.kitcardirect.co.uk/spa-formula-f1-mirror.html) or the motamecs [here](https://www.motamec.com/motamec-racing-formula-f1-car-wing-mirror-x2-convex-glass-swivel-mount-black.html )
 * 2x Side screens that have been drilled.
-* 2x original caterham brass door hinge pivots (if you have side-screens on your car you already have these, just gently tap them out, or you can get them [here](https://caterhamparts.co.uk/fittings/599-wind-protector-hinge.html) or [here](http://www.kitcardirect.co.uk/shop-kit-car/weather-protection/wet-weather-side-door-hinges-each.html))
+* 2x original caterham brass door hinge pivots (just gently tap them out of the existing pivots by the pointy end.
+The end that is inserted is knurled, or you can get them [here](https://caterhamparts.co.uk/fittings/599-wind-protector-hinge.html) or [here](http://www.kitcardirect.co.uk/shop-kit-car/weather-protection/wet-weather-side-door-hinges-each.html))
 * your 6 original nyloc nuts and washers

 ## How do I order?